 The expected measure life is assumed to be 18 years.

-Remaining life of existing equipment is assumed to be 6 years.
+Remaining life of existing ASHP/CAC equipment is assumed to be 6 years and 18 years for electric resistance.

 Deemed Measure Cost

 Time of sale: The incremental capital cost for this measure is dependent on the efficiency and capacity of the new unit.
 Note these costs are per ton of unit capacity: